-"Shut off for re-fueling" Label

-Label appearance may not be exact
+"Shut off for re-fueling" Label (label appearance may not be exact)

-purged for best performance and must NEVER BE OVERFILLED.
-This "shut off for refueling" label should be kept permanently affixed to your RV.
+FILLED.
+This "shut off for re-fueling" label should be kept permanently affixed to your RV.

 The position of the propane container(s) and the hoses are critical to proper operation and propane flow.
 Follow these instructions to make sure your propane container(s) are connected properly.